ciofeca/sdsdata/README.md

 # sdsdata
-Fetch data from Sigma bicycle computers using the Sigma Docking Station USB cradle, eventually zeroing counters:
+Fetch data from Sigma bicycle computers using the Sigma Docking Station USB cradle, optionally zeroing counters:

 * works on Linux (should work on every platform featuring Rust and Libusb)
 * pipeable to other services (messages to stderr, data to stdout)